mendix/docs/content/howto/mobile/include-local-bundled-resources.md

 ## 1 Introduction

-This tutorial will teach you to migrate a local copy of your deployed cloud resources into your distributed iOS app.
+This tutorial will teach you to distribute an iOS app which includes a local copy of the app's resources (which are usually created when you deploy your app).
+By bundling these resources with your iOS app, your app's launch time will be significantly faster for first-time users.

-## 2 Prerequisites
+## 2 Building Your App Package

-To begin this process, you will need to build versions of your mobile application:
+todo: these instructions are sort of included [here](https://docs.mendix.com/developerportal/deploy/mobileapp#4-2-doing-it-yourself) already.
+Should they be here at all?

+1. Deploy your app in Mendix Studio Pro.
 1. Navigate to the [Developer Portal](https://sprintr.home.mendix.com/index.html), then click your app.
-2. Click **Deploy** > **Mobile App**.
+1. Click **Deploy** > **Mobile App**.
-3. Click **Publish for Mobile App Stores**.
+1. Click **Publish for Mobile App Stores**.
-4. Select the **Do it yourself** check box, make sure your preferred environment is selected, and then click **Download Customizable Package**.
+1. Select the **Do it yourself** check box, make sure your preferred environment is selected, and then click **Download Customizable Package**.
+1. Extract the contents which you just downloaded to your preferred folder.

-This will give you a *zip* project that you can use to customize your app according to the [hybrid app package documentation](https://github.com/mendix/hybrid-app-template/).
+You now have a *zip* project that you can use to customize your app.
+For more information on how to do this, see the [hybrid app package documentation](https://github.com/mendix/hybrid-app-template/).

 ## 3 Getting and Using Local Resources

 You need the local copy of the *resources.zip* of your deployed Mendix app, which you can find at this address: `https://{your deployed runtime url}/resources.zip`.

-To successfully use the resources, you must put the *resources.zip* in your app's **www** folder:
+To successfully use the resources, you will *resources.zip* in your app's **www** folder by following these steps:

-1. Extract the contents of the *resources.zip*.
+1. Extract the contents of the *resources.zip* wherever you want. [todo: namecheck]
 2. Navigate to the *dist* directory.
 3. Extract the contents of the *zip* project found in there.
 4. In the extracted contents, navigate to the *www* directory.